dcd-code/Mazee-Maze-Gen-and-Solver-/README.md

 Maze is a program that generates and solves mazes.

 ## You will only be able to connect to my database rarely.
 This is a project.
 You can still use this offline and there is no need to login.
 To do that run afterLogin.py instead of login.py.
+If you run afterLogin.py and use functionalities that require you to login like save maze online, the program will crash.
+You can still save you maze to your device.

 Availible Features:
 - Login page (Login and Sign Up availible)